Thesis

 That sentiment seems to be beginning to change.
 In September 2024, Constellation Energy Corp., the owner of the Three Mile Island plant, now called the Crane Clean Energy Center, announced it would be investing $1.6 billion to restart the plant by 2028.
 The driver behind this change in strategy is due to a financial agreement with Microsoft to purchase all of the output to power data centers, marking the “first time Microsoft has secured a dedicated, 100% nuclear facility for its use.”
 This focus on nuclear energy from AI-centric data center investments is similar to Amazon’s $650 million investment in March 2024 to acquire a data center located next to another nuclear power plant in Pennsylvania.

 This willingness to support existing capabilities around nuclear fission, despite negative aspects like nuclear waste pileups, is promising for companies like Helion attempting to commercialize nuclear fusion.
-An approach to nuclear energy that is more consistent and less waste-producing could see a boom given the aforementioned public support of nuclear energy.
+Fusion’s inherent advantage of cleaner nuclear waste product, and self-limiting properties to reduce meltdowns, combined with its inherent higher energy density, make it a compelling investment over fission.
+An approach to nuclear energy that is more consistent and less waste-producing could see a boom, given the aforementioned public support of nuclear energy.

 Government Tailwinds